samwhelp/brgvos-void/README.md

 ## First time update and upgrade the packages

-Since it is a rolling (continuous) distribution, it is necessary that, the first time we login to update and upgrade the packages:
+Since it is a rolling (continuous) distribution, it is necessary that, after the first time we log in, running commands to update and upgrade the packages:

 ```bash
 sudo xbps-install -Syu